pvormste/yeterr/README.md

 # yeterr

 yeterr is a package which provides helper functionalities for working with errors.
-At the current state it only adds a collection for collecting errors and filter them.
+At the current state it only adds a report for collecting errors and filter them.

 ## Collection

-The error collection allows it to collect errors and adding metadata and flags to them.
+The error report allows to collect errors and adding metadata and flags to them.

 ```go
 const (